industrial-robotics-lab/OmniCar-arduino/README.md

 # Introduction
 This repository is part of [OmniCar project](https://divelix.github.io/OmniCar/) and represents program for Arduino MEGA that solves omni platform kinematics to get wheel odometry solution and reach desired velocity.
+It utilitizes PID-controllers based on feedback from incremental encoders to control JGB37-520 DC motors.
+Also it can communicate via UART in half-duplex mode.

 # Showcase
 Arduino MEGA runs code of this repository and placed on the 1st floor of the mobile platform.
 It has `Freeduino Motor Shield V3` and special power board (reduces wiring) mounted on top of it.